 When considering our hybrid model, we also wanted to keep investing in our purpose-built culture that focuses on collaboration, inclusion, and personal and professional growth.
 We’re committed to supporting employees at all stages as they develop their careers, and that level of mentorship is best suited to being primarily face-to-face.

 That means Asanas and our 150 new open roles will be primarily colocated in our 11 global offices, with flexible hours so that people can optimize when and how they work best.
 From the beginning of the company, we established trust in our employees and didn’t have set hours or ways of doing work.
 That will not change.

 As we reunite our teams, we’ll incorporate additional flexibility that adds hybrid elements to our office-centric culture.
-Our long-standing No Meeting Wednesday policy will evolve to include the option of Work from Home Wednesday.
+Our long-standing No Meeting Wednesday policy will evolve to include the option of Work from Home Wednesday, and most employees will have the option of working from home on Fridays as well.
 With this shift, Asanas can synchronize in-person collaboration and the time needed for focus and individual flow, either at home or in the office, which enhances the value we get from both.

 This flexibility also allows Asanas to take advantage of things like foregone commute time or the ability to take breaks to spend time with family, which have been some bright spots in our learnings from the pandemic.
 And when we’re in person, we’ll benefit from offices that are designed to foster opportunities for ad-hoc connection and co-creation through inclusive common spaces.